Pricing

 Different types of software testing can be classified into multiple categories based on test objectives, test strategy, and deliverables.
 Currently, there are two major software testing types that Quality Assurance professionals frequently use, including:

 These umbrella terms encompass a wide range of testing types, each serving only a specific purpose.
-As an example, there are 3 main types of functional testing:
+These are the main types of functional testing:

-• Integration testing: a type of testing done on groups of application units to see how they work together
+• Integration testing: a type of testing where individual units or components are combined and tested as a group to ensure they work together as expected.

 • Acceptance testing: a type of testing to evaluate the application against real-life scenarios